IntelSoftware/SYCL_101/03_Modern/10_STL_concurrent_algorithms.rst

       return 0;
    }

-Using sequenced_policy has several advantages that include the following:
+Using sequenced_policy has several advantages:

-* It is ideal for small tasks (when the parallel overhead doesn't exist)
+* It is ideal for small tasks that don't warrant the parallel overhead.
-* Data races can be avoided
+* Data races can be avoided.
 * It is simple and predictable.

 At the same time, sequenced_policy is not efficient for large tasks with a lot of data.